quiffman/seiscomp3/doc/base/api-python.rst

       :param originID: string

-      Reference to an origin’s publicID if the magnitude has an associated Origin.
+      Reference to an origin's publicID if the magnitude has an associated Origin.

    .. py:method:: originID()